 Complete Streets are streets for everyone.
 They are designed and operated to enable safe access for all users.
-Pedestrians, bicyclists, motorists, and public transportation users of all ages and abilities are able to safely move along and across a complete street.
+People of all ages and abilities are able to safely move along and across streets in a community, regardless of how they are traveling.
 Complete Streets make it easy to cross the street, walk to shops, and bicycle to work.
 They allow buses to run on time and make it safe for people to walk to and from train stations.

 What do Complete Streets policies do?